samueleaton/sentry/README.md

 ```

 ## Why?
+(1) It is tiring to have to stop and restart an app on every change.

-Docker, mainly.
+(2) Docker, mainly.

-It is tiring to have to stop and restart an app on every change.
-This becomes especially annoying when running the app in a docker container, where one would need to totally rebuild the docker image for every change.
+Stop and restarting your app is especially expensive (and annoying) when running the app in a docker container, where one would need to totally rebuild the docker image for every change.

 Now, for development, simply run sentry in your docker container, and it will rebuild the app from the docker container on any changes, without rebuilding the docker image/container.